 The third edition of this gaming annual features information and statistics about all of the most popular games, tips and tricks for gamers, and interviews from gaming's biggest personalities - including game developers and pro gamers.
 This is more of a practical guide for gamers with loads of tips for unlocking the rarest trophies and achievements in different game worlds.

 Every six months, BookTrust appoints a new Writer or Illustrator in Residence to give us their own unique perspective on the world of children's books.
-Smriti Halls is best known for picture books like I Love You Night and Day and Elephant in My Kitchen
+Michelle Robinson is our current Writer in Residence.

 Use the Bookfinder to find the perfect book for you, your family and friends.